lanl/spotlight/examples/alumina/README.md

 # Alumina

-This is an quick start example on analyzing an alumina (AlO2) dataset.
+This is a quick start example on analyzing an alumina (AlO2) dataset.

 ## Spotlight instructions